etwk/blog/content/lists/books.md

 - [ ] The Fighters: Americans In Combat
 - [ ] Sisters of the War: Two Remarkable True Stories of Survival and Hope in Syria
 - [ ] Eat the Buddha: Life and Death in a Tibetan Town #must
+- [ ] Debt: The First 5,000 Years #must
+- [ ] The Gift: The Form and Reason for Exchange in Archaic Societies

 ## Education
 - [ ] Unequal Childhoods: Class, Race, and Family Life